grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### MimirQuerierAutoscalerNotActive

 This alert fires when the Mimir querier HPA (Kubernetes Horizontal Pod Autoscaler) `ScalingActive` condition is `false`.
-When this happens, it's not able to calculate desired scales and generally indicates problems with fetching metrics.
+When this happens, it's not able to calculate desired scale and generally indicates problems with fetching metrics.

 How it **works**: